MishaHusiuk/remote-contoller/README.md

     - Generate some basic home page, with short app description, ability to download desktop clients for MacOS, and Windows, and short guide how to start working - done
     - Client app should be notified when connection is terminated - done
     - Loading screen - done
-    - Show main icon in the top-left corner of ui app
+    - Show main icon in the top-left corner of ui app - done
-    - add favicon
+    - Add favicon - done

+    - Translate and adapt Auth0 login page
 Bugs
 - Connect window can be opened multiple times - done
 - Close connection window when connection is established - done